 What's the Covid situation?

-Mexico has had roughly 5.76 million cases of Covid-19 and just over 324,000 deaths as of May 20 (although some believe the actual numbers are higher).
-President Andrés Manuel López Obrador has come under fire for taking a laissez-faire approach to the virus.
-Restrictions have not been far reaching and life has gone on as normal for many, which critics say has led to high death and infection rates.
-As of May 20, Mexico had administered roughly 207 million doses of vaccine, or 159 doses per 100 people.
-For comparison, the United States has administered about 176 doses per 100 people and Canada has given 223 doses per 100 people.
-As of May 20, the US Centers for Disease Control and Prevention had Mexico at Level 2 (moderate) for Covid-19 transmission.
+Mexico has had more than 7.07 million cases of Covid-19 and almost 330,000 deaths as of September 20.
+Mexico had administered roughly 209.7 million doses of vaccine, or 165 doses per 100 people as of August 21.
+For comparison, the United States has administered about 185 doses per 100 people and Canada has given 234 doses per 100 people.
+As of September 20, the US Centers for Disease Control and Prevention had Mexico at Level 3 (high) for Covid-19 risk.

 What can visitors expect?